 - Actively use your body and your five senses to "learn by doing".
 Use hands-on activities, such as manipulating objects or conducting experiments, to learn new concepts.
 You remember information better when it is related to an activity - Try to remain active when you're concentrating on learning something.
 For example, you could squeeze a stress ball while watching a presentation - Take short breaks to get up and move around or stretch during class time - Complete reports and other assignments by acting out skits or building models - Get involved in coaching or assisting.
-This gives you the chance to design plays or routines, or to analyze and instruct on proper movement for the activity
+This gives you the chance to design plays or routines, or to analyze and instruct on proper movement for the activity best for you.
+When practicing a new movement, repeat it several times.
+This helps your nerves and muscles learn the proper patterns for the activity Think about your body's movement during an activity.
+Concentrate on how your limbs and muscles move when participating in swimming, martial arts, surfing, acting or dancing, for example Focus on the goals of each movement during an activity.
+Through repeated practice, your muscles will become trained to carry out the correct movements automatically.
+This will allow you to focus more on the overall goal, such as winning a race

 The following recommendations are based on your results.
-Consider each and select the ones you think would work best for you.
+Consider each and select the ones you think would work